HuXin0817/POUQ/README.md

-# [ESWA 2025 With Editor] POUQ: A Clustering and Swarm-Optimized Framework for Precision-Driven Uniform Quantization of Non-uniform Data
+# POUQ: A Clustering and Swarm-Optimized Framework for Precision-Driven Uniform Quantization of Non-uniform Data

 ![](GraphicalAbstract.svg)